svalinn/svalinn.github.com/source/map.rst

 numbers, then their mean behavior can be taken as representative of the real system.
-The single biggest advantage of Monte Carlo radiation transport is its ability to model the entire phase space of radiation transport (space, direction and energy) as continuous.
-Continuous modeling of space allows for arbitrarily complex geometric models with need for approximation.
+The single biggest advantage of Monte Carlo radiation transport is its ability to model the entire phase space of radiation transport (space, direction and energy) as continuous variables.
+Continuous modeling of space allows for arbitrarily complex geometric models with no need for approximation.
 Taken together with continuous treatment of direction, this also means that following particles through complex streaming paths is also possible with these methods.
 Finally, continuous treatment of energy allows less